Aaron Burr

-During his last year as vice president, Burr engaged in the duel in which he fatally shot Hamilton, his political rival, near where Hamilton's son Philip Hamilton died three years prior.
-Although dueling was illegal, Burr was never tried, and all charges against him were eventually dropped.
-Nevertheless, Hamilton's death ended Burr's political career.

 Burr traveled west to the American frontier, seeking new economic and political opportunities.
 His secretive activities led to his 1807 arrest in Alabama on charges of treason.
 He was brought to trial more than once for what became known as the Burr conspiracy, an alleged plot to create an independent country led by Burr, but was acquitted each time.
-With large debts and few influential friends, Burr left the United States to live as an expatriate in Europe.
+For a short period of time, Burr left the United States to live in Europe.
 He returned in 1812 and resumed practicing law in New York City.
-Burr's brief second marriage resulted in divorce and further scandal.
-Handicapped by a stroke and financially ruined, Burr died at a boarding house in 1836.
+Burr died of a stroke on September 14, 1836, at the age of 80.